johnmogi/CICD_pipeline1_terraform_build/README.md

 ## Toubleshooter:
 (the following bug fixes allready applied)

-description - the machines name is generic and the vm nic can't find it- use hardcoded values instead of generic. the generic name originates in the enviroment addition to the resource group
+description - the machines name is generic and the vm nic can't find it- use hardcoded values instead of generic.<br/>
+the generic name originates in the enviroment addition to the resource group
 solution: on vm.tf file
 <pre>